 SVL currents in the milliamp range are possible for distribution level circuits with short section lengths.
 Under these circumstances, the SVLs could operate for some time before failing and would be sensitive to ambient temperatures and other thermal conditions.

-Sheath voltage limiters are important to reduce cable losses and protect cable jackets from lightning and switching transients but their use requires that the sheath be properly grounded.
+Sheath voltage limiters are important in order to reduce cable losses and to protect cable jackets from lightning and switching transients but their use requires that the sheath be properly grounded.
 Failure to ground the sheath results in a floating potential condition.
 If the steady-state sheath voltage exceeds the V-I characteristics of the SVL, the unit will begin to conduct continuous current, limited by cable core-to-sheath capacitance.
 If an ungrounded condition exists on a transmission cable sheath, SVL currents can be in the range of a few Amps.
 This corresponds to an instantaneous power in the range of tens of kW and SVL failure will then likely occur quickly.
 The process leading to failure can take longer on short distribution circuits where capacitive currents might be in the milliamp range.
 Analysis of ungrounded conditions is not necessary for proper specification of SVLs.
 However, the conceptual analysis and calculations completed above are for training purposes and also provide information to help troubleshoot SVL failures.

 Lapp Tannehill, “Insulation/Jacket Materials: Physical Properties Chart,” [Online].
 Available: https://www.lapptannehill.com/resources/technical-information/insulation-jacket-materials-physical-properties-chart.
 [Accessed 16 September 2019].

 IEEE Power and Energy Society, “IEEE Std 575-2014, IEEE Guide for Bonding Shields and Sheaths of Single-Conductor Power Cables Rated 5 kV through 500 kV,” IEEE, New York, NY, 2014.